teaching-ml/2021/proposal/README.md

-# ECML2020 teachML workshop
+# ECML2021 teachML workshop

-This repo tries to serve as a central hub to draft for a ECML2020 workshop submission on teaching methods for ML.
+This folder tries to serve as a central hub to draft for a ECML2021 workshop submission on teaching methods for ML.

 See [this link](https://gitlab.com/psteinb/icml2020-teachml-workshop/-/jobs/artifacts/master/browse?job=compile_pdf) to obtain the latest pdf version of this draft.
 A zip file containing this pdf is available [here](https://gitlab.com/psteinb/icml2020-teachml-workshop/-/jobs/artifacts/master/browse?job=compile_pdf).